-The route towards a sustainable world requires a profound change in the way we deal with the planet's resources, which will involve everyone: institutions, businesses, consumers and citizens will be called upon to collectively create a new model of development.
+The route towards a sustainable world requires a profound change in the way we deal with the planet's resources, which will involve everyone; institutions, businesses, consumers, and citizens will be called upon to collectively create a new model of development.

-In September 2015, the United Nations General Assembly approved the Agenda 2030 for Sustainable Development, i.e., a plan of action that all countries (policy and citizen) have to respect in the coming years to achieve sustainable development by 2030 (United Nations, 2015).
-The Agenda 2030 is composed of 17 main Sustainable Developments Goals in areas of utmost importance for humanity and the planet.
-Action against climate change is at the core of Goal 13: Take urgent action to combat climate change and its impacts.
-In particular, target 13.3 suggests that countries "Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction, and early warning".

-Limiting future global warming to 1.5°C requires rapid, far-reaching, and unprecedented changes in all aspects of society, but it would imply clear benefits to people and natural ecosystems while ensuring a more sustainable and equitable society (IPCC, 2013).
+In September 2015, the United Nations General Assembly approved the Agenda 2030 for Sustainable Development, i.e. a plan of action that all countries (policies and citizens) have to respect in the coming years to achieve sustainable development by 2030 (United Nations, 2015).
+The Agenda 2030 is composed of 17 main Sustainable Developments Goals (SDGs) in areas of utmost importance for humanity and the planet.
+Action against climate change is at the core of Goal 13, which is to take urgent action to combat climate change and its impacts.
+In particular, target 13.3 suggests that countries "Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction, and early warning" (United Nations, 2015).
+Limiting future global warming to 1.5 °C requires rapid, far-reaching, and unprecedented changes in all aspects of society, but it would imply clear benefits to people and natural ecosystems, while ensuring a more sustainable and equitable society (IPCC, 2013).

 By the end of 2019, interest in climate change and the dangerous effects of present global warming had become very widespread.
 The actions of Greta Thunberg and the "Fridays for Future" movement played a primary role in increasing people's awareness and promoting public debates on this issue.
 In 2020, it became evident that an increasing number of people are making small but effective steps in the direction of plastic and emission reduction, energy saving, and environmental protection.
-The so-called 'Greta 'effect' led wealthy philanthropists and investors from the United States to donate almost half a million pounds to establish the Climate Emergency Fund (e.g., Taylor, 2019).
-The idea is to spread the money widely to many groups in relatively small increments for small but effective actions.
-However, just a couple of years ago, this topic was mostly ignored, notwithstanding the already high consensus among scientists about the anthropogenic impact on global warming (AGW), public opinion was not aware of it or denied its existence.
-The primary reason inducing people to deny AGW during public debates was the apparent lack of agreement between scientists (Cook et al., 2016, and references therein).
+The so-called "Greta effect" led to philanthropists and investors from the United States donating almost GBP 500 000 to establish the Climate Emergency Fund (e.g. Stuecker et al., 2019).
+The idea is to spread the money widely to many groups, in relatively small increments, for small but effective actions.
+However, just a few years ago, this topic was mostly ignored; notwithstanding the already high consensus among scientists about the anthropogenic impact on global warming (AGW), public opinion was not aware of it or denied its existence.
+The primary reason that induced people to deny AGW during public debates was the apparent lack of agreement between scientists (Cook et al., 2016, and references therein).
 We recognize that the problem of communication between scientists and the general public is an essential issue in many science fields.
-Lacchia et al. (2019) analysed the difficulties in communication between geoscientists and non-geoscientists.
-According to the study, public opinion about geosciences often focuses on the negative environmental impacts of geosciences activities (e.g., energy supply, mineral resource exploitation) rather than on their role in developing basic knowledge on our planet and for environmental protection.
-To overcome such prejudices and in agreement with the recommendations for science communication (Dahlstrom, 2014), Lacchia et al. (2019) recommended that other geoscientists also include their feelings, such as their motivations for the research, when outlining the impact of their own studies on knowledge and society to reach a broader audience.
-Effective communication with a large audience can ensure the broad support necessary for policy-makers to take the necessary actions once they are convinced of the firmness of the scientific results (Liverman, 2008).
+Lacchia et al. (2020) analysed the difficulties in communication between geoscientists and non-geoscientists.
+According to the study, public opinion about geosciences often focuses on the negative environmental impacts of geoscience activities (e.g. energy supply, mineral resource exploitation) rather than on their role in developing basic knowledge of our planet and for environmental protection.
+To overcome such prejudices, and in agreement with the recommendations for science communication (Dahlstrom, 2014), Lacchia et al. (2020) recommended that other geoscientists also include their feelings, such as their motivations for the research, when outlining the impact of their own studies on knowledge and society to reach a broader audience.
+Effective communication with a large audience can ensure the broad support necessary for policymakers to take the necessary actions once they are convinced of the firmness of the scientific results (Liverman, 2008).